-As was the norm for those of us working in the field of children’s TV my first CRB check was carried out by the Children’s BBC production team back in June of 2006 which ensured I was compliant with the safeguards required as a member of a BBC production team.
+My first CRB check was carried out by the Children’s BBC production team back in June of 2006.
+This was a requirement for everyone working in the field of children’s TV.
+This ensured I was compliant with the safeguards required as a member of a BBC production team.

 From CRB to DBS